 You should always include a cover letter with every application you make.
 This takes more time but the additional impression and level of professionalism you display will give you a distinct advantage.
-Many of the other applicants wont even attempt to include a covering letter which will automatically separate you out from the rest.
+Many of the other applicants won’t even attempt to include a cover letter, which will automatically separate you from the rest.

-There is plenty of advice online about how to write a strong covering letter.
-It should complement and enhance your CV, be concise and tell the employer exactly why you are the best person for the job.
+There is plenty of advice online about how to write a strong cover letter.
+It should complement and enhance your CV, so be concise and tell the employer exactly why you are the best person for the job.

-Below is some information to help you write a strong covering letter.
+Below is some information to help you write a strong cover letter.

-A covering letter is often your first contact with an employer and is used to introduce yourself, demonstrate your capabilities and show your interest in the company.
+A cover letter is often your first contact with an employer and is used to introduce yourself, demonstrate your capabilities and show your interest in the company.
 It allows you to elaborate on your CV and personalise your application.
-The end goal of a covering letter is to get you an interview.
+The end goal of a cover letter is to get you an interview.

-Your cover letter should be no longer than one side of A4.
-Keep it simply but in a mature style, the content should be straight to the point and concise.
+Your cover letter should be no longer than one side of an A4-sized sheet of paper.
+Keep it simple but in a mature style.
+The content should be straight to the point and concise.

-Before you start writing your covering letter you need to do your research.
+Before you start writing your cover letter you need to do your research.
 Find out everything you can about the company through their website, social media, newspaper articles, network contacts or even staff at the company.
-Read about what the role will involve, what the company has achieved and where it is heading, who the company director is.
+Read about what the role will involve, what the company has achieved, where it is heading, and who the company director is.
 All this information will help you to focus your letter towards the goals and vision of the company and the requirements for your role.

 The first paragraph should state your interest in securing the role, outline the job title and where you saw the position advertised.
 Spend the next few paragraphs talking about why you are applying for the role and why you want to work for the company, what skills you will bring to the role and why you will be suitable for the job.
 Draw heavily on past experiences and give examples where you have excelled in areas relating to the role.